 Where there is potential for a facility to be used in the future as part of a sewage disposal corporation (formed pursuant to Article 10 of the Transportation Corporations Law) or a municipal system (Publicly Owned Treatment Works), New York State's standards for municipal wastewater treatment and collection facilities (Ten States Standards or TR-16) should be consulted.
 NYSDEC regions may review any wastewater treatment systems proposed for operation by a sewage disposal corporation.
 There is no sewage disposal corporation exemption for home owner associations, unlike the exemption that exists for water works.
 Formation of a sewage disposal corporation may be required in accordance with Part 750-1.
 Information on requirements for certified operators for a WWTP facility can be found in Section J. of this document.

 Effluent Quality

 As part of a pre-application meeting with NYSDEC, wastewater treatment facility discharge limitations may be discussed to provide the applicant preliminary information regarding expected effluent quality.
-This discussion may inform the applicant whether the discharge should be directed to surface water or groundwater.

 Underground Injection Control (UIC)